ChristofSchwarz/qseok_on_Microk8s/README.md

 **repo built in cooperation with Qlik OEM partner <a href="https://www.q-nnect.com/en/index.html">Q-nnect AG, Mannheim/Germany</a>**

-Whereas the more wellknown "Minikube" is for test and development purposes, Micro Kubernetes (https://microk8s.io/) is an autonomous low-ops Kubernetes for clusters and it works on most flavours of Linux.
+Whereas the more wellknown Kubernetes variant "Minikube" is for test and development purposes, Micro Kubernetes (https://microk8s.io/) is an autonomous low-ops Kubernetes for clusters and it works on most flavours of Linux.
 It can also run on multiple nodes and can scale.

 ## Purpose